SciTaRC: A Plan-Annotated Scientific Tabular QA Benchmark for Language Reasoning and Complex Computation: Disentangling Reasoning: The Planning Ablation

-\paragraph{Execution is the Hard Ceiling.} Figure~\ref{fig:bottleneck} shows that \textbf{Execution Failure (Red)}---failure despite a correct Oracle Plan---dominates across all models, consistently exceeding Plan Failure (Yellow).
-For example, Qwen-Coder fails over 65\% of questions due to execution errors, while only $\sim$12\% are due to flawed planning strategies.
-This reveals a critical \textbf{Execution Bottleneck}: models struggle more to \textit{faithfully execute} a plan than to \textit{generate} one.
+\textbf{Execution is the Hard Ceiling.} Table~\ref{tab:planning_results} and Figure~\ref{fig:bottleneck} reveal that eliminating the comprehension barrier does not close the performance gap.
+Even when provided with a perfect Oracle plan to eliminate comprehension errors, models fail to exceed a hard ceiling of $\sim$49\% accuracy.
+As Figure~\ref{fig:bottleneck} visually decomposes, absolute \textbf{Execution Failure (Red)}—failing under both autonomous and Oracle conditions—dominates across all models, consistently exceeding Plan Failure (Yellow).
+For example, Qwen-Coder fails over 65\% of questions due to execution errors, compared to just $\sim$12\% that are recoverable from flawed planning strategies.
+This exposes a severe \textbf{Execution Bottleneck}: models fundamentally struggle significantly more to \textit{faithfully execute} multi-step numerical and logical operations than to \textit{formulate} the required strategy.